REVIEW: LORD OF THE RINGS

 – #2: August 23, 2012

-There are three reviews/responses, here.
-First, two posts from the defunct Tennyson blog: the first on Bombadil, while reading the book; the second after having given up on it for the final time.
+There are three reviews/responses, here, and a final note.
+First, two posts from the defunct Tennyson blog: the first on Bombadil, written while reading the book; the second after having given up on it for the final time.
 And thrown in, my Amazon review for the kindle-sold essay: "How Tolkien Sucks," which goes more into the matter of the qualities of Lord of the Rings.

 1. On the Plight of Being Tom Bombadil — August 15, 2012